Henrique M. Pereira

 Henrique Miguel Leite de Freitas Pereira (born 28 May 1972, Angola) is a Portuguese conservation biologist.
 He is a professor at the Martin Luther University of Halle-Wittenberg in Germany, head of the Biodiversity Conservation research group at the German Centre for Integrative Biodiversity Research (iDiv), and Chair of the Portugal Infrastructures Biodiversity Chair at CIBIO-InBIO, University of Porto.
-Since 2014 he is Chair of the Group on Earth Observations Biodiversity Observation Network GEO BON.
+From 2014 to 2020 he was the Chair of the Group on Earth Observations Biodiversity Observation Network GEO BON.
 He is an avid and vocal supporter of the Sporting Football Club.

 Education

 Pereira was educated at the Instituto Superior Técnico and University of Lisbon where he was awarded a Bachelor in Electrical and Computer Engineering in 1995, and a Master in Biophysics in 1998.
 He was awarded a PhD on Spatial models in animal behavior and ecology in 2002 from Stanford University for research supervised by Joan Roughgarden.
 In 2011, Pereira acquired his Habilitation at the University of Lisbon in the field of Ecology.